 Are you interested in becoming a scientist, engineer, mathematician, or computer scientist?
 Through funding from NASA, Everett Community College (EvCC) is offering a program to help students interested in these majors (STEM) bridge between high school and college.

 The EvCC STEM Bridge Program will give you a huge jump start on college by enrolling you in a full load of college classes this summer.
-Students who successfully complete all their classes will receive 12 college credits: College Success in Engineering & Computer Science (Engr 101), Precalculus (Math& 141) or higher depending on placement, and one science class from Physics, Engineering, Computer Science, Geology, or Astronomy.
+Students who successfully complete all their classes will receive 12-14 college credits: College Success in Engineering & Computer Science (Engr 101), Interdisciplinary Design Project (Engr 298), English 101, and one science class from Math, Physics, Engineering, Computer Science, Geology, or Astronomy.

 Students in this program will receive

-- Full tuition, fees, and books for the summer quarter
+• Full tuition, fees, and books for summer quarter 2018

-Additionally, students who perform well academically may be qualified to receive an additional scholarship of up to $1,250 per quarter ($5,000 per year) for the rest of their time at EvCC, funded through the National Science Foundation.
+Additionally, qualifying low-income students who perform well academically may be qualified to receive an additional scholarship of up to $5,000 per year for the rest of their time at EvCC, funded through the National Science Foundation.

 - Washington state resident